-Once inside Mazar e Sharif, I found it to be kind of a smaller city with more of a village atmosphere.
-On the left are some Afghans riding in the back of a truck going on their own road trip.
-I took their picture and waved and most of them actually waved back and smiled.
-On the right is a horse pulled chariot I saw inside Mazar e Sharif, they seemed to be a popular way to travel here in the city.
+Once inside Mazar e Sharif, I found it to be kind of a smaller city with more of a village atmosphere than a major city.
+I think Mazar Sharif is probably the most laid back city in Afghanistan.
+The atmosphere felt much less intense than other parts of the country and crime and terrorist attacks are rare here as well.
+Above is a horse pulled chariot I saw inside Mazar e Sharif, they seemed to be a popular way to travel here in the city.

-Part of the trip took us through some tunnels, such as the one to the lower left that hugged the mountain so that rock slides would pass over.
-On the right is one of the more serious tunnels we went through that cut inside one of the large mountains.
+Part of the trip took us through some tunnels, such as the one above that hugged the mountain so that rock slides would pass over them.
+Below is one of the more serious tunnels we went through that cut inside one of the large mountains.
 The tunnel was a gift from the Soviet Union, but after so much war the tunnels have been neglected and the insides are badly damaged.
-Even with your lights on, with nothing to reflect the headlights, the inside of the tunnel is nearly pitch black.
-Large puddles of water from leaks also make it an interesting ride.
+Even with your lights on, with nothing to reflect the headlights the inside of the tunnel is nearly pitch black.
+Large puddles of water from leaks also make it an interesting ride!

 Some of the other villages seemed long abandoned and only walls and wells remained.
 This was a place where it seemed that little has changed over the past few centuries.
 If it wasn’t for the highway passing by I would wonder how often people here would see foreigners or even Afghans from other cities.

 One place on the way north worth stopping at is the Takht caves.
-These caves were built in the 4th century by Buddhists, when it was Afghanistan’s main religion.
+These caves were built in the 4th century by Buddhists when it was Afghanistan’s main religion.
 Rooms were carved out of the mountain that are connected by hallways with small holes in the top to allow sunlight.
 No one is sure how it was decorated or what artifacts were found once here.
 Most who study Buddhists in this region believe that small statues or other items were temporarily placed in these caves and moved from site to site rather than having them kept permanently here.